AAA1459/SkinModHelper/docs/guide/skinconfig/HairConfig.md

 ```
 OutlineColor: [use six digit RGB hex code]     # default color is "000000"
 ```
-You may have noticed that [HairAttrWithDashes](/docs/guide/skinconfig/HairConfig.md#hairattrwithdashes)] can also recolor the OutlineColor.
+You may have noticed that [[HairAttrWithDashes](/docs/guide/skinconfig/HairConfig.md#hairattrwithdashes)] can also recolor the OutlineColor.
-But the OutlineColor color set here will be used as the default hair border color. used when any dashes
+But the OutlineColor set here will be used as the default hair border color. used when any dashes

 ---
 ### HairFlipMode